German Rail PassFrom AU$ 240 From AU$ 240 Germany : DB

 Things to know

-Who can buy a rail pass?Any persons living in a non-European country can use the German Rail Pass.
+Who can buy a rail pass?Any person living in a non-European country can use the German Rail Pass.
 Please note that residents of Russia and Turkey are not eligible.

 Children under 6 travel for free.
 Do not include them in your booking as they don’t need a rail pass.
 However if you want them to have a guaranteed seat on board high speed trains or a bed on board night trains, you must make a reservation before travelling.